vitobotta/hetzner-k3s/docs/Upgrading_a_cluster_from_1x_to_2x.md

 etcdctl member list
 ```

-Repeat this process carefully for each master.
-After all three masters have been replaced:
+Repeat the steps above carefully for each master.
+Once all three masters have been replaced:

-- [ ] Rerun the `create` command once or twice to ensure the configuration is stable and the masters no longer restart.
+- [ ] Rerun the `create` command once or twice more to ensure the configuration is stable and the masters no longer restart.
 - [ ] [Debug DNS resolution](https://kubernetes.io/docs/tasks/administer-cluster/dns-debugging-resolution/).
 If there are issues, restart the agents for DNS resolution with this command, then restart CoreDNS:
 ```bash
 hcloud server list | grep worker | awk '{print $4}'| while read ip; do